nightconcept/boba-site/project/boba-learn.md

 let final_level = total_score / 10

 print(f"Final level is: {final_level}") // Outputs: Final level is: 3
-// Note: 30 / 10 results in an integer.
-We will discuss float division later.
+// When dividing two integers, Boba performs integer division, which
+// discards any fractional remainder and returns an integer.
 ```

 ## Comparison Operators